isomerpages/moe-ststephenssch/_st-stephens-school/School Administrative Information.md

 </p>
 <p>Q1) &nbsp;&nbsp;&nbsp; How do I apply for Financial Assistance?</p>
 <p>A1) &nbsp;&nbsp;&nbsp; You may apply for Financial Assistance online at
-<a rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/financial-matters/financial-assistance</a>.
-Hardcopy
+<a href="https://www.moe.gov.sg/financial-matters/financial-assistance" rel="noopener nofollow" target="_blank">MOE Financial Assistance Scheme</a>.
+Hardcopy forms are also available
-forms are also available upon request from the General Office.</p>
+upon request from the General Office.</p>
 <p>Q2) &nbsp;&nbsp;&nbsp; How do I collect my textbooks and attire</p>
 <p>A2)&nbsp;&nbsp;&nbsp;&nbsp; The school will inform parents on the collection
 details via e-mail or hardcopy letter when it has confirmed with the relevant